lubuntu-team/manual/source/3/3.2/3.2.9/locale.rst

    lxqt-config-locale

 from the command line.
-In LXQt configuration center press the locale button that looks like a flag.
+In LXQt Configuration Center press the locale button that looks like a flag.